What is an ‘eco-regenerative tourist development’?

 Get informed, get involved!

-Anyone concerned that a breach of the EPBC Act may occur as a result of the proposal may also report their concerns to the Commonwealth Referral Team for the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
+Anyone concerned that any breach of the EPBC Act may occur as a result of the proposal may also report their concerns to the Commonwealth Referral Team for the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).

-As permissions will primarily be a decision for the above State government agencies, you can ask your state representatives - and in the lead-up to the State election, your State candidates - to stand up for island residents, farmers, visitors, habitat and threatened species including our endangered Glossy-Black Cockatoos, and save KI for sustainable development by emailing:
+As permissions will primarily be a decision for the State government, you can ask your State MP, relevant State Ministers and Shadow Ministers - and, in the lead-up to the March election, your local candidates - to ask them to stand up for island residents, farmers, visitors, habitat and threatened species including our endangered Glossy-Black Cockatoos, and save KI for sustainable development by emailing:

-Please visit our Resources page for ideas.
+Please visit our Resources page for supporting materials

 Contact us